 - We no longer need your personal data, but you require them for the establishment, exercise or defense of legal claims;

 - You have objected to the processing of your personal data by UCB in accordance with the relevant GDPR provision, in that case the restriction of processing will apply for a period enabling us to verify if our legitimate grounds override yours.

 Please note that notwithstanding the above, we are still allowed to continue storing your personal data (throughout the period of restriction) or to process your personal data for the establishment, exercise or defense of legal claims or for the protection of the rights of another natural or legal person.
 If you have requested restriction of processing, we will inform you before the restriction of processing is lifted.
-For more information, please check section 4.B “How to exercise your rights”.close
+For more information, please check section 4.B “How to exercise your rights”.

 Right to objection to processing

 You have the right to object at any time, on grounds relating to your specific situation, to the processing of your personal data by UCB which is based on UCB’s pursuit of its legitimate interests as a controller.
 In that case UCB will no longer process your personal data, unless: